 A majority of the companies observe that RRM sub-use case 2 demonstrates higher prediction accuracy than RRM sub-use case 1 and RRM sub-use case 3 at least with short PW length.

 AI algorithm can outperform sample and hold in terms of predication accuracy.
-The gain improves with increment of UE speed.
+The gain improves with increase of UE speed and PW length within a certain window length.

 For FR1 intra-frequency temporal domain case B the following observations are made: